ruby-rice/rice/doc/bindings/methods.rst

 Return Self
 -----------
-In the case of methods that return ``self`` - meaning they return back the same C++ object that was the receiver of the function call - Rice does ensure that the same Ruby object is returned.
+In the case of methods that return ``self`` - meaning they return back the same C++ object that was the receiver of the function call - Rice ensures that the same Ruby object is returned.
 Returning self is a common pattern in Ruby.

 For example: